Higher symplectic capacities: Introduction

-for $n \geq 3$. \begin{example} Consider the symplectic embedding problem The capacities $\gapac\lll\T^k p\rrr$ give the lower bound $c \geq \tfrac{3}{2}$.
-By contrast, the Ekeland--Hofer capacities $\capac_k^{\op{EH}}$ give only $c \geq 1$, and the ECH capacities are not applicable here. \end{example} \begin{addendum} We point out that the very recent \cite{irvine} gives a nearly complete description of the stabilized four-dimensional polydisk into polydisk problem.
-See also \cite[\S4.4]{chscI} \end{addendum} \begin{example} Similarly, consider the symplectic embedding problem The capacities $\gapac \lll \T^k p\rrr$ give the lower bound $c \geq \tfrac{5}{2}$.
-For comparison, the Ekeland--Hofer capacities give only $c \geq 2$.
-We note that, according to Schlenk \cite[Prop 4.3.9]{Schlenk_embedding_problems}, symplectic folding to produces a symplectic embedding of $P(1,a)$ into $B^4(c)$ for any $a > 2$ and $c > 2 + \tfrac{a}{2}$. \end{example}
+The computations in Theorem~\ref{thm:intro_computations} also imply various new obstructions for symplectic embeddings, which we illustrate with some examples. \begin{example} Consider the symplectic embedding problem The capacities $\{\gapac_k\}$ give the lower bound $c \geq \tfrac{3}{2}$ (for convenience see Table~\ref{caps_for_P_1_2_and_ball}).
+We note that the Ekeland--Hofer capacities $\capac_k^{\op{EH}}$ give only $c \geq 1$, and the ECH capacities are not applicable here. \end{example}

+\begin{addendum} The recent preprint \cite{irvine} gives a nearly complete description of the stabilized four-dimensional polydisk into polydisk problem; see also \cite[\S4.4]{chscI}. \end{addendum} \begin{example} Consider the symplectic embedding problem The capacities $\{\gapac_k\}$ give the lower bound $c \geq \tfrac{5}{2}$, while the Ekeland--Hofer capacities give only $c \geq 2$ (for convenience see Table~\ref{caps_for_P_1_3_and_ball}).
+Note that, according to Schlenk \cite[Prop 4.3.9]{Schlenk_embedding_problems}, symplectic folding to produces a symplectic embedding of $P(1,a)$ into $B^4(c)$ for any $a > 2$ and $c > 2 + \tfrac{a}{2}$.